In this blog, we are going to discuss an amazing tool used for service discovery and configuring services using Consul.

 - Gossip is done over UDP with a configurable but fixed fanout and interval.
 This ensures that network usage is constant with regards to the number of nodes.
 Complete state exchanges with a random node are done periodically over TCP, but much less often than gossip messages.
 This increases the likelihood that the membership list converges properly since the full state is exchanged and merged.
 The interval between full state exchanges is configurable or can be disabled entirely.

 - Failure detection is done by periodic random probing using a configurable interval.
 If the node fails to ack within a reasonable time (typically some multiple of RTT), then an indirect probe is attempted.
 An indirect probe asks a configurable number of random nodes to probe the same node, in case there are network issues causing our own node to fail the probe.
-If both our probe and the indirect probes fail within a reasonable time, then the node is marked “suspicious” and this knowledge is gossiped to the cluster.
+If both our probe and the indirect probes fail within a reasonable time, then the node is marked “suspicious” and this knowledge has gossiped to the cluster.
 A suspicious node is still considered a member of the cluster.
-If the suspect member of the cluster does not dispute the suspicion within a configurable period of time, the node is finally considered dead, and this state is then gossiped to the cluster.
+If the suspect member of the cluster does not dispute the suspicion within a configurable period of time, the node is finally considered dead, and this state has then gossiped to the cluster.

 Step 3: Again the same question, Why?
 Why Consul?
 Let’s see!!